 Chapman and Cutler was active in the early development of the transportation-related leveraged leasing industry and, as structures and types of lease transactions have become increasingly complex, we have drawn upon the firm’s solid history of experience in public and corporate finance markets to effectively and efficiently meet the needs of our clients.

 Other Transportation-Related Legal Services

 In addition to providing counsel in transportation-related financings, we are frequently called upon to give legal advice and assist in drafting legislation relating to transportation financing issues.
 We routinely submit ruling requests to the Internal Revenue Service relating to the tax-exempt status of the interest on municipal obligations and submit “no-action” letter requests to the Securities and Exchange Commission in connection with exemptions from registration and other federal securities matters.

 Firm members have been called upon to consult for various governmental entities on drafting legislation to create certain transportation commissions and authorities.
-For example, a firm attorney served on the Mass Transit Sub-Committee of Illinois Governor Rod R. Blagojevich’s Transition Team.
+For example, a firm attorney served on the Mass Transit Sub-Committee of a former Illinois Governor’s transition team.

 An integral part of Chapman and Cutler’s practice in the area of transportation finance is the identification, analysis and resolution of federal tax law issues.
 In addition to acting as counsel with respect to bonds issued by state and local governments across the nation, we serve as special tax counsel on state and municipal bond offerings in which the firm is not acting as bond counsel.
 National and regional investment banking houses frequently recommend to their municipal clients the retention of Chapman and Cutler as special tax counsel in municipal bond transactions.